BITSS-OPA/URAP-week-progress/22-rohan-spring-21/Weekly_Reports.md

 - I don't understand some of the study methods in the research paper (eg: DID, IV and RDD).
 I will likely be able to reproduce the paper without understanding them, but knowing what they are would be nice.
 - Why are there differences between which study methods male and female authors use?
 Why are authors at 'top institutions' more likely to use RCTs?
 Which institutions come under 'top institutions'?
 - I'm not sure how to determine how many claims there are in the paper, how to choose a claim and then how to reproduce one.
+- I can't seem to open lot of the files I got from the cloned repository.

 ## Week 1 (2/15)
 _______________